New Zealand DG and DH class locomotive: Introduction

 The New Zealand Railways Department (NZR) initially ordered 31 D^{F} class locomotives in the process of displacing steam motive power from main lines in New Zealand.
-However, this order was later amended to 10 D^{F} and 42 D^{G} class locomotives due to a shift in the NZR's dieselisation strategy.
+The first D^{F} class was introduced in 1954 and was found to be mechanically unreliable, requiring a complete engine rebuild to improve reliability.
+As a result of negotiations with English Electric, the contract was amended to 10 D^{F} class and 42 D^{G} class locomotives.

 The D^{G} class locomotives were a smaller version of the D^{F} class, with only one cab instead of two, and a similar Bulldog nose.
 Instead of assembling locomotives at its Preston works, English Electric allocated the final assembly to its sub-plants.
 This approach was also followed for many of that firm's diesel locomotives during the 1950s-60s.
 Works numbers 2254/E7821-2273/E7840 (NZR road numbers 750-769) were assembled at the Robert Stephenson & Hawthorns, while works numbers 2274/D353-2295/D374 (NZR road numbers 770-791) were assembled at the Vulcan Foundry, both being part of English Electric at the time.

 The locomotives allocated in South Island were initially classified as D^{H} as they were fitted with adjustable bogies that allowed a higher maximum axle weight and tractive effort.
 By adjusting their spring beams, the D^{H} locomotives were able to increase their adhesive weight to 48.35 t and the tractive effort to 130 kN.
 Both D^{G} and D^{H} classes shared the axle loading of 11.6 t.

 In service

 In August 1955, D^{G} 750, along with an 88-seater railcar RM 100, a D^{F} class locomotive, and a newly arrived Drewry D^{SB} class shunting locomotive, was sent to the Wanganui Industrial Fair, marking the first regular outing of D^{G} class locomotives.
 Following the completion of the Rimutaka Tunnel, the class took over workings in the Wairarapa area and on the Murupara Branch from the older D^{E} class.
 As they were relatively low-powered, these locomotives usually worked in multiple, although they did occasionally run on their own.

-As enough D^{A} class locomotives were made available in the North Island, the D^{G} locomotives based on that region were transferred progressively south with the introduction of the rail ferry GMV Aramoana in 1962.
+As enough D^{A} class locomotives were made available in the North Island, the D^{G} locomotives based on that region were transferred progressively southwards with the introduction of the rail ferry service with rail ferry GMV Aramoana in 1962.
 This relocation process was completed by 1976.
 In 1968, the D^{H} class locomotives were converted to D^{G} class standards and received the D^{G} classification, allowing the D^{H} classification to be re-used in 1978.

 The class was usually relegated to "slave" status after the introduction of D^{J} class locomotives in 1968.
-The introduction of the new D^{F} class in 1979 further displaced the class.
+The introduction of the new DF class locomotives from 1979 further displaced the DG class.